csc-training/summerschool/gpu/docs/01-introduction-new.md

 - Can be use for general purpose computing

-# How to Use a GPU: Assembly-like languages -- PTX
+# How (NOT) to Use a GPU: Assembly-like languages -- PTX

 PTX – NVIDIA Parallel Thread Execution